kuusminustwo/pankan-info/PRIVACY_POLICY.md

 PanKan is intended for a general audience.
 We do not knowingly collect personal information from children under the age of 13 (or the relevant minimum age in your jurisdiction) without verifiable parental consent.

-If you are a parent or guardian and believe that your child has provided us with personal information without your consent, please contact us at huslenganbold42@gmail.com.
+If you are a parent or guardian and believe that your child has provided us with personal information without your consent, please contact us at support@pankan.app.
 If we become aware that we have collected personal information from a child without verification of parental consent, we will take steps to remove that information from our servers.

 ## Your Choices & Rights